Skip to content Skip to sidebar Skip to footer

 4. Can puppies use de-shedding shampoo?

 Use caution.
-Only use formulas labeled safe for puppies and check with your vet first.
+Only use formulas labelled safe for puppies and check with your vet first.

 5. Will diet affect how well the shampoo works?

 Yes.
-Poor diet can cause shedding.
-Combine quality food with proper grooming for best results.
+A poor diet can cause shedding.
+Combine quality food with proper grooming for the best results.

 6. Can I use a de-shedding tool after shampooing?